elliotchance/vsql/docs/benchmark.rst

 +------------+---------+--------+--------+-------+--------+--------+-------+-------+
 | 2021-09-04 | v0.11.0 | 5107   | 129252 | 0.378 |        |        |       | [1]_  |
 +------------+---------+--------+--------+-------+--------+--------+-------+-------+

 ..
+[5] The recent two patches focused on fixes to do with concurrent read/write to the same file.
+This is critical general reliability and for transactions (coming soon).
+Fortunately, the added locking mechanics did not have any serious impact on performance.
+Which is a bit surprising since readers and writers have to always check if the schema has changed on the file underneath.
+Or, perhaps, it was just some inadvertent optimizations that were introduced when simplifying the abstraction layers and lifecycle between Connection/Storage/Btree/Pager/File.

+..
 [4] Now we can utilize a PRIMARY KEY on the table which the query planner understands for exact matches (which we use in these benchmarks).
 This